NVIDIA/gontainer/README.md

 `*passwordauth.Provider`, `*tokenauth.Provider`) and depending on them as services `Multiple[IProvider]`.
 In this case, the length of the `services` slice could be in the range `[0, N]`.

-If a concrete non-interface type is specified in `T`, then the length of the slice could only be `[0, N]` because the container restricts the registration of the same non-interface type more than once.
+If a concrete non-interface type is specified in `T`, then the length of the slice could only be `[0, 1]` because the container restricts the registration of the same non-interface type more than once.

 ```go